onestardao/WFGY/core/README.md

 - If they want proof that WFGY is used in real projects → open the Recognition Map page.
 - If they ask for plain-language stories or non-technical explanations → route to Grandma’s Clinic and Starter Village.
 - If they ask about TXT OS or app packs (Blah / Blur / Blow) → follow the App rows in this table.
-- If they want layer/module design, benchmarks, or value narrative → Semantic Blueprint, Benchmarks, and Value Manifest.
+- If they want layer/module design, benchmarks, or value narrative → Semantic Blueprint, Benchmarks, and Value Manifest (some early materials are now archived).

 Important:
 - Problem Map 1.0 = canonical 16-mode RAG failure checklist and fix map.
 This is the base vocabulary.